-The Government of Bangladesh made massive plans to ensure equitable development around the country.
-Under this development philosophy, the GoB requirements are to reduce the ruralurban divide to foster developmental benefits for all citizens.
-As part of this, the government declared an election manifesto on the eve of the national parliament election 2018 uniting the theme Bangladesh on the March Towards Prosperity aiming at transforming Bangladesh into a developed nation by 2041.
-Under this, villages have been considered the basic unit of prosperity for building a developed nation.
+The present Government of Bangladesh made massive plans to ensure equitable development around the country.
+Under this development philosophy, the GoB requirements are to reduce the rural-urban divide to foster developmental benefits for all citizens.
+As part of this, the government declared an election manifesto on the eve of the national parliamentary election in 2018 uniting the theme Bangladesh on the March Towards Prosperity aiming at transforming Bangladesh into a developed nation by 2041.
+Under this, villages have been considered the basic threshold of prosperity for building a developed nation.

-This firm commitment was declared following the light of the philosophy of the Father of the Nation Bangabandhu Sheikh Mujibur Rahman to build 'Sonar Bangla' (Golden Bangla) through inclusiveness, balanced, and development for all.
+This firm commitment was declared following the light of the philosophy of the Father of Nation Bangabandhu Sheikh Mujibur Rahman to build 'Sonar Bangla' (Golden Bangla) through inclusiveness, balance, and development for all.